Foams, iterated wreath products, field extensions and Sylvester sums: Foams, Galois extensions, and Sylvester sums

 \subsection{Overlapping foams and Sylvester double sums}

-A straightforward extension of the Robert-Wagner evaluation formula to overlapping foams was proposed in~\cite[Section 3]{Kh4}.
-It allows to interpret the Sergeev-Pragacz formula for the sypersymmetric Schur functions (hook Schur functions) and the Day formula for Toeplitz determinants of rational functions via overlapping foams, see~\cite{Kh4} and references there.
+A straightforward extension of the Robert--Wagner evaluation formula to overlapping foams was proposed in~\cite[Section 3]{Kh4}.
+It allows to interpret the Sergeev--Pragacz formula for the supersymmetric Schur functions (hook Schur functions)~\cite{MJ1}, \cite[Chapter 4]{Mo} and the Day formula for Toeplitz determinants of rational functions via overlapping foams, see~\cite{Kh4, Da, HJ}.
 The same paper also suggested a relation between overlapping foam evaluation and resultants and speculated on possible relevance of overlapping foams to categorification of quantum groups.

 In this section we explain how to interpret Sylvester double sums and relations on them (the Exchange Lemma) as developed in~\cite{KSV} and earlier work (see references in~\cite{KSV}) via overlapping foams as well.
-We assume familiarity with Section 3 of~\cite{Kh4}.
+We assume familiarity with Section 3 of~\cite{Kh4}, which we briefly summarize below.

-A closed $\GL(N)$ foam $F$ is a decorated combinatorial 2-dimensional CW-complex embedded in $\R^3$.
+A closed $\GL(N)$ foam $F$ is a decorated combinatorial two-dimensional CW-complex embedded in $\R^3$.
 It consists of oriented \emph{facets} (connected surfaces) each carrying a \emph{thickness} from $1$ to $N$.
 Facets are joined along \emph{seams} where facets of thickness $a$ and $b$ merge into a facet of thickness $a+b$, subject to compatibility of orientations.
 A foam may contain \emph{vertices}, which are singular points that connect pairs of seams between two different ways of merging three facets of thicknesses $a,b,c$ into a facet of thickness $a+b+c$.
-A facet of thickness $k$ of a foam may contain dots labelled by symmetric functions in $k$ variables.
+A facet of thickness $k$ of a foam may contain dots labeled by symmetric functions in $k$ variables.
 A foam $F$ evaluates to $\brak{F}$ which is a symmetric polynomial in $N$ variables.
 We refer to~\cite{RW2,KK} and references in~\cite{KK} for details.

-It's useful to label the set of variables by $X$ with $|X|=N$ and view $\brak{F}$ as a symmetric function in these variables, denoting the corresponding ring of symmetric functions by $\Sym(X)$.
+It is useful to label the set of variables by $X$ with $|X|=N$ and view $\brak{F}$ as a symmetric function in these variables, denoting the corresponding ring of symmetric functions by $\Sym(X)$.

-When $F$ is a connected surface (a single facet) of maximal thickness $N$, with a dot on it labelled by $f(X)\in\Sym(X)$, the evaluation $\brak{F}=f(X)$ does not depend on the genus of the surface, see Figure~\ref{fig6_7}.
-Of course, for most other foams, including surfaces of thickness less that $N=|X|$, the evaluation will strongly depend on the genii of components of the foam.
+When $F$ is a connected surface (a single facet) of maximal thickness $N$, with a dot on it labeled by $f(X)\in\Sym(X)$, the evaluation $\brak{F}=f(X)$ does not depend on the genus of the surface, see Figure~\ref{fig6_7}.
+Of course, for most other foams, including surfaces of thickness less that $N=|X|$, the evaluation will strongly depend on the genera of components of the foam.